 Like the arrow method, click on the six dots symbol beside it to move the block.
-It will provide you drag and drops facility for moving the block from one position to another.
+It will provide you with a drop facility for moving the block from one position to another.

 In addition to adding different blocks, Gutenberg also offers to view the HTML code of it.
 In the right panel, you can discover all the advanced settings.
 All the settings will be displayed by clicking on the three dots symbol in the upper right corner.

 You can also view each block’s settings by selecting it.
-And all the associated characteristics and settings will get displayed in the right panel.
+All the associated characteristics and settings will be displayed in the right panel.

 For instance, if you select a heading block on the page, you will see the options to customize its color, background, size, appearance, and letter case.
 Also, you can create that heading as a hyperlink and optimize its functionality using additional CSS classes.

 Before the block functionality of Gutenberg, widgets were one of the most used components on a WordPress website.
 From social icons, and lists to display calendars, every developer was using widgets.
 But, with the introduction and advancement of Gutenberg, block-based widgets came into the limelight.
-And after it, the usage of legacy widgets gets dropped exponentially.
+After it, the usage of legacy widgets drops exponentially.

 Therefore, Gutenberg improves site functionality and prevents extra load by minimizing the usage of plugins.

 Gutenberg is now the default editor for building WordPress webpages and blog posts.
-It offers a block-based mechanism, allowing you to rearrange, delete or add a section on the page.
-Whether it’s about lists, headings, sub-heading, images, videos, or any other component, Gutenberg offers it as an individual block.
+It offers a block-based mechanism, allowing you to rearrange, delete, or add a section on the page.
+Whether it’s about lists, headings, sub-headings, images, videos, or any other component, Gutenberg offers it as an individual block.